Welwyn Garden City F.C.: 1999 to present

+The 2017/18 season was one of the most successful in the club's history.
+During the campaign, the team established club records for the longest unbeaten runs in all competitions (25 matches) and in league competition (18 matches).
+On 12 November 2017, former Tottenham Hotspur Ambassador and FIFA World Cup winner Osvaldo Ardiles officially unveiled stadium upgrades funded in part by a Premier League grant, including two turnstiles donated by Tottenham Hotspur from the former White Hart Lane stadium.
+The club won the league championship for the first time since the merger of the Spartan League and South Midlands League, securing only its second title at the level.
+Although the season also included defeats in the finals of the Hertfordshire FA Charity Shield and the Dudley Latham Memorial (Premier Division) Cup, these setbacks were outweighed by the club's promotion to Level 4 of the Southern League system, marking the highest level reached in its history at the time.

 The 2018/19 league season began well but exits from the FA Cup and FA Trophy at the first hurdle were disappointing.
 Crisis struck in January when manager Adam Fisher was suddenly dismissed.
 This led to an immediate walkout of almost the entire squad and backroom staff.
 Only players Jonny Sexton, Jay Rolfe and David Keenleyside remained for the rest of the season.
 Thanks to quick action by the club's football committee, Fisher was quickly replaced by Dean Barker who worked tirelessly to put together a backroom team and a playing squad at extremely short notice.
 Having been given the job on the Thursday there was not enough time to have a team ready for the home tie with eventual league champions Peterborough Sports the following Saturday, for which the club was later fined.
 The next fixture was three days later but the battling draw against Aylesbury United by the hastily put together team was later cancelled out when the club was fined and deducted the hard-won point by the league for playing an ineligible player (the club played three work experience players when the limit is two).
 Four draws and eight defeats in Barker's first twelve games in charge saw the team drawn into the battle to avoid relegation.
 However, a rally of three wins – two of which were away from home - and a draw in the final five games ensured survival with a game to spare and ensured a comfortable 14th-place finish.